-According to the American Psychological Association (APA), obsessions refer to persistent & recurrent impulses and thoughts which result in discomfort, disgust, stress and anxiety.
+According to the American Psychological Association (APA), obsessions refer to persistent & recurrent impulses and thoughts that result in discomfort, disgust, stress, and anxiety.
 Although the individual may be aware that such impulses or thoughts are unreasonable and exist only in their minds, yet they cannot be controlled by reason or logic.

 Here are some common symptoms of obsessions: